 If the waiver is received after the deadline or does not provide proof of coverage of the benefits listed, the waiver will be denied and the student will be responsible for paying the enrollment fee for PLU international student accident and sickness plan.

-The international student insurance plan waiver must be submitted to the Administrative Services Office no later than September 4, 2018.
+The international student insurance plan waiver must be submitted to the Risk Services Department no later than February 6, 2019.
 Waivers will not be accepted after the date.

-If you have questions about PLU’s international student health insurance program please contact the Director of Risk Management And Insurance at 253-535-7116.
+If you have questions about PLU’s international student health insurance program please contact the Director of Risk Services at 253-535-7116.

 PLU Health Center